8 things to do in Chiang Mai with kids

 Take a family cooking class

-But let’s get back on topic!
-There are multiple cooking classes aimed at families, with kid friendly dishes on the teaching menu.
+There are multiple cooking classes aimed at families.
+With kid friendly dishes on the teaching menu.
 Cooking together as a family makes for a lovely bonding moment and is highly recommended.

 Visiting a hill tribe

-When booking a tour, please make sure it’s not aimed at mass tourism with a short visit of only 15 minutes with time to shoot pics, buy a souvenir and hop on the bus again.
+When booking a tour, please make sure it’s not aimed at mass tourism.
+Avoid short visits of about 15 minutes only to shoot pics, buy a souvenir and hop on the bus again.
 Remember, these are people and not zoo animals.

-Sit down and try to have a conversation with them (with hand and feet) and you will have a great afternoon and leave with a bit of a clue of how hill tribes live and what they do to provide for themselves.
+Sit down and try to have a conversation with them (with hand and feet) and you will have a great afternoon.
+You’ll leave with a bit of a clue of how hill tribes live and what they do to provide for themselves.
 It’s amazing how soon kids connect with each other.
 They will play together in no time.

 Taking a scenic bike ride